SchemataCode/Schemata/README.md

 ```

-This schema file first says that there is a possible root XML element <books>.
+This schema file first says that there is a possible root XML element &lt;books&gt;.